yxuansu/Contrastive_Search_versus_Contrastive_Decoding/README.md

 <span id='baseline_diversity_and_mauve'/>

 ###### 5.1.1.
 Diversity and MAUVE:
-To replicate the diversity and MAUVE results of the baseline methods, please run the following commands:
+To evaluate the diversity and MAUVE results of the baseline methods, please run the following commands:
 ```yaml
 chmod +x ./measure_CD_result.sh
 ./measure_CD_result.sh